niradler/hotpod/README.md

 ## Overview

-Process Manager is a lightweight Go-based process management tool that allows you to start, stop, and manage long-running commands with support for keep-alive functionality.
+HotPod is a lightweight Go-based process management tool that allows you to start, stop, and manage long-running commands with support for keep-alive functionality.
 It is designed to run shell commands in a controlled manner and ensure reliability for daemon-like processes.

 ## Features